It’s a dream of many to build their own home, but how much does it cost to build a house yourself?

 Breaking ground on your home requires special equipment, material, and labor, and this will cost you between $4,000 and $25,000 depending on your property.

-However, you should be prepared to go a little over budget here because the foundation is vitally important to the success of the rest of your home.
+However, you should be prepared to go a little over budget here because the foundation is vital to the success of the rest of your home.

 If there’s one place you want to skimp on, it’s definitely not the foundation.